 If you love sea life, mermaids, or sparkly things in general, these DIY magic mermaid tails are PERFECT for you!
 I take oven-bake clay and doctor it up with shimmery eyeshadow (a secret tip!), glitter and crystal flatbacks.

 Mermaids are insanely trendy right now – not that I’m one to copy trends, but this one I’m totally on board with.
 An excuse to create something ultra-glitzy?
 Yes, please.Create these in a variety of colors and styles for your very own #MermaidSquad — follow along with my YouTube vid below – or if videos aren’t your style, I have a few step out photos under that.
 Enjoy!

 Step 1: Gather materials.
-You’ll need polymer clay (oven bake, Sculpey brand or Fimo), crystal flatbacks or chains, shimmer eyeshadow, a paintbrush, an Xacto knife, clear gloss glaze (find this at craft stores, by the paint), and fine glitter.
+You’ll need polymer clay (oven bake), assorted crystal flatbacks or chatons, shimmer eyeshadow or mica powder, a paintbrush, an Xacto knife, clear gloss glaze, and fine glitter.
 If making this into a chain necklace like I did, you’ll need chain, 6mm jump rings, a lobster clasp, an eyepin, roundnose pliers and wire cutters.